senselogic/BASE/README.md

 ## Description

-Used as the basis for higher-level libraries, it provides simple cross-platform types for :
+As a basis for higher-level libraries, it provides simple cross-platform types for :

 *   Scalars
 *   Strings